 [-1 3 -1 -1]]]

-We can clearly see that the 3rd and 4th index positions of all the detected contour areas are -1.
-It is just as we expected.
+You can clearly see that the 3rd and 4th index positions of all the detected contour areas are -1, as expected.

 RETR_EXTERNAL